A is for Apologies for Past Practices of Forced Adoption

 T is for Treasure

-Beach glass – a metaphor of my life as an Adoptee, reclaiming the pieces, valuing myself, identity and worth.
+Beach glass – a metaphor of my life as a person who was adopted, I am reclaiming the pieces, valuing myself, identity and worth.

 As a young girl I was fascinated with see-through objects especially if they were red.
 A tiny red clear plastic ship, a playing piece in a game I’ve long forgotten.
 Blood red curtains bathing my laundry bedroom with warmth and ownership.
 The stained glass windows in the church, spilling patches of heaven on the pews and carpet.

-Walking along Adelaide’s beaches, I cannot recall the first time a piece of beach glass caught my eye, seduced my senses as I picked it up, massaging my fingers with its rounded edges until it was dry.
+Walking along Adelaide’s beaches, a piece of beach glass caught my eye, seduced my senses as I picked it up, massaging my fingers with its rounded edges until it was dry.
 Its pocked surface, dull when dry, restored to satin gloss when wet.

 Ten kilograms of brown glass as well as clear and green, aqua and blue, crockery and tiles.
 No particular purpose in mind.
 Broken rubbish to someone else, to me they are valued treasures, mementos of many trips to the beach.